• Skip to main content

 1. Peacoat:

-The Peacoat Jacket is one of those few iconic classic jackets that hasn’t refined over the years.
-Traditionally people tailored this short length outer coat using rich navy colored wool.
+The Peacoat Jacket is one of those few iconic classic jackets that hasn’t been refined over the years.
+Traditionally people tailored this short-length outer coat using rich navy-colored wool.
 Commonly people also refer to this coat as the Pilot jacket or Reefer Jacket.
-This coat has seen it all starting from deck to dock for it is compact yet casual winter wear that was initially worn by sailors in the 1800s.
+This coat has seen it all starting from deck to dock, for it is compact yet casual winter wear that sailors initially wore in the 1800s.

 2. Blazer:

 Are you tired of the monotonous style of suits and tweed formal jackets?
 Blazers are the perfect alternative for almost any occasion.
-Blazer is basically a casual take on the design of suit jackets, that generally resemblances sports coats.
-Traditionally Blazers had a naval style (with metal buttons) and was the standard jacket worn by boating club members.
+Blazer is basically a casual take on the design of suit jackets that generally resemble sports coats.
+Traditionally Blazers had a naval style (with metal buttons) and were the standard jacket worn by boating club members.

 3. Biker Jacket: